We coordinate educational services for children in our care from 2 to 18 years old.

 Children from other authorities

-The Virtual School isn’t legally responsible for other local authority children look after placed in Sheffield.
-We are committed, however, to signposting professionals from other local authorities who are experiencing issues with any of their children who are placed in Sheffield.
+The Virtual School isn’t legally responsible for other local authority children in care placed in Sheffield.
+We are committed, however, to supporting professionals from other local authorities who are experiencing issues with any of their children who are placed in Sheffield.